iDataist/Pneumonia-Detection-from-Chest-Xray/README.md

 ## Project Overview

 I analyzed data from the NIH Chest X-ray Dataset and trained a CNN to classify a given chest x-ray for the presence or absence of pneumonia.
-I generaed a model that can predict the presence of pneumonia with human radiologist-level accuracy.
+I generated a model that can predict the presence of pneumonia with human radiologist-level accuracy.
 I also prepared a document for submission to the FDA for 510(k) clearance as software as a medical device.
 As part of the submission preparation, I described the model, the data that it was trained on, and a validation plan that meets FDA criteria.

 The NIH Chest X-ray Dataset includes 112,000 chest x-rays acquired from 30,000 patients with clinical labels for each image that were extracted from their accompanying radiology reports.